futuresuper/fs-website-2021/src/pages/faqs/how-do-i-access-money-from-my-pension-account-outside-of-my-regular-payments.md

    To request a withdrawal, you need to submit a withdrawal form either via email (to info@myfuturesuper.com.au) or post at:
    PO Box 1282
    Albury NSW 2640

+   If you are under 60, the amount specified in your withdrawal request will be considered the gross amount.
+Withdrawals may be subject to a different tax treatment as your pension payments.

    The form must be signed with a wet signature (i.e. with a pen on paper) and needs to be submitted along with identification (electronic ID details on the form OR certified ID attached).